The Bankrate promise

 The Fed’s actions have ripple effects on every aspect of your financial life, influencing how much you’re charged to borrow and how much you earn when saving.
-Consumers can feel the Fed’s impact almost immediately.
+Consumers can almost immediately feel the Fed’s impact.
 When the Fed’s rate rises, so too do rates on credit cards, home equity lines of credit (HELOCs), auto loans and adjustable-rate mortgages (ARM), as well as yields on certificates of deposit (CDs) and savings accounts.

-There’s one bright spot to paying more for money this year: More expensive borrowing costs can also hopefully reverse today’s red-hot levels of inflation that have made it more expensive for consumers to afford everything from cars, gasoline and utilities to groceries, furniture and appliances.
-But the downside is that recession risks are rising, particularly considering how much higher the Fed might have to take interest rates than it previously thought.
+There’s one bright spot to paying more for money this year: More expensive borrowing costs can also hopefully reverse today’s red-hot levels of inflation that have made it more expensive for consumers to afford everything from cars, rent, gasoline and utilities to groceries, furniture and appliances.
+And savers are seeing the best yields since 2009 — if they shop around, McBride adds.
+But the downside is, the higher rates climb, the bigger the chances of a recession.

 All of that underscores the importance of getting a handle over your finances, especially to ensure you’re well-positioned to tackle the one-two punch to your cost of living that is higher interest rates and soaring prices.